yogeshpaliyal/awesome-mobile-system-design/README.md

 ### Suggesting New Resources

-If you have come across valuable resources related to Android development that are not included in this repository, feel free to suggest them.
+If you have come across valuable resources related to Mobile System Design that are not included in this repository, feel free to suggest them.
 You can do this by opening an issue or submitting a pull request with the details of the resource.

 ### Submitting Pull Requests